E. Jean Carroll Pictures: After Trump Claims He Never Met Rape Accuser, Viral Pictures Show Them Together

 Donald Trump released a forceful statement denying allegations that he raped writer E. Jean Carroll and claiming he had never met her before, leading to some viral photos showing that Trump’s statement was untrue.

-Carroll on Friday came forward with allegations that Trump forcefully raped her in a department store nearly 25 years ago, saying he overpowered her in a dressing room and forced her to have sex with him.
+Carroll, on Friday, came forward with allegations that Trump forcefully raped her in a department store nearly 25 years ago, saying he overpowered her in a dressing room and forced her to have sex with him.
 Trump responded to the allegation with a forceful statement claiming that Carroll was making up the rape accusation in order to sell copies of her book.
 In his statement, Trump claimed that he had actually never met Carroll.

 “I’ve never met this person in my life,” he wrote in the statement, posted on Twitter by CNN White House correspondent Kaitlan Collins.